 A symbol of religious harmony, artistic brilliance, and historical significance, Hagia Sophia is a must-see attraction for anyone visiting Istanbul.
 As a UNESCO World Heritage Site, this architectural wonder has been an iconic part of the city’s skyline for centuries, witnessing the rise and fall of empires and the ebb and flow of faiths.

-The Architecture and Features: What to See in Hagia Sophia?
+What to Else See in Hagia Sophia in Istanbul?

 Exterior Features: Grandeur on Display